 HART 330: Early Medieval Art Denva Gallant Early Medieval Art from the 5th Century to the Romanesque period.
-This course begins with a study of the art and architecture of the Ostrogoths, Visigoths, Lombards, Celts, Anglo-Saxons, Franks, and Merovingians, and the transformation of the Roman World through new Germanic, Barbarian, and Christian forces.
-The second part of the course considers the cultural Renaissance of the Carolingian and Ottonian Periods under rulers such as Charlemagne and Otto III.
-The last third of the course focuses on themes of pilarimage, relics, crusades.
+This course begins with a study of the art & architecture of the Ostrogoths, Visigoths, Celts, Anglo-Saxons, Franks, & Merovingians, & the transformation of the Roman World through new Germanic and Christian forces.
+The second part of the course considers the cultural Renaissance of the Carolingian & Ottonian Periods.
+The last third of the course focuses on themes of pilgrimage, relics, & crusades.
 T/TH, 10:50 am - 12:05 pm Credit Hours 3, Distribution Group 1, Cross-list: MDEM 330

+HART 336/536: Cinema and the City

+Lida Oukaderova

-HART 336/536: Cinema and the City Lida Oukaderova This class explores representations of the city in 20th and 21st century world cinema.
+This class explores representations of the city in 20th and 21st century world cinema.
 Central concerns will include the city as cinematic protagonist, parallels between urban and cinematic space and the intertwined histories of both film and urban design over the last century.

-T, 1:00 pm - 3:30 pm Credit Hours 3, Distribution Credit 1 Cross-list: ASIA 355, FILM 336
+T, 1:00 pm - 3:30 pm

+Credit Hours 3, Distribution Group 1, Cross-list: ASIA 355, FILM 336

 HART 341/541: Early Renaissance Art in Italy Denva Gallant/Joseph Manca Study of Italian painting, sculpture, and architecture, with emphasis on the fourteenth through the early sixteenth century, including such artists as Cimabue, Giotto, Donatello, and Botticelli.
-T/TH, 4:00 pm-5:15 pm Credit Hours 3, Distribution Group 1
+T/TH, 4:00 pm-5:15 pm Credit Hours 3.
+Distribution Group 1

-HART courses Related courses

-HART 363: Sensorial Queerness: Queering the Sensorial

-Olivia Young

-This course introduces students to key concepts in the interrelated fields of queer studies, visual culture and art history.
+HART 363: Sensorial Queerness: Queering the Sensorial Olivia Young This course introduces students to key concepts in the interrelated fields of $% \left\{ 1\right\} =\left\{ 1$ queer studies, visual culture and art history.
 We will consider the slippages and contours of non-visual sensory registers and queer aesthetic practices and theories in contemporary art.
 What does it mean to queer the visual realm?
-What does it mean to center an expanded sensorial queerness?
 In this class, we will look at how artists engage the sensory modalities of sound, touch, and interoception within their work.

-F, 2:00 pm - 4:30 pm Credit Hours 3
+HART courses

+Related courses

 HART 364/564: Gender and Sexuality in Film

 Lida Oukaderova

 This course examines how cinema has reflected, shaped and critiqued cultural understandings of gender and sexuality over the last 100 years.
 By pairing film analysis with critical readings in gender and sexuality studies, we will explore the development of sexual and gender conventions--as well as their transgressions--on screen across diverse historical periods and cultures.

-M, 2:00 pm - 4:30 pm

-Credit Hours 3, Distribution Credit 1
+M, 2:00 pm - 4:30 pm Credit Hours 3, Distribution Group 1

 HART 452/552: Manet(s) and Modernism(s)

 Leo Costello/James McCabe

 This seminar considers the pivotal figure of Edouard Manet.
 Combining a study of paintings from throughout his career, with close readings of primary sources, we will assess the key aspects of his style and subject matter.
 We will also consider art historical to his work and relationship to modernity.

-T/TH 9:25 am - 10:40 am Credit Hours 3
+T/TH, 9:25 am - 10:40 am Credit Hours 3

 HART 590: Methods of Art History Graham Bader This seminar surveys approaches the study of art and visual culture from art history's origins as a discipline to the present day.
-We will study a range of works of art and interrogate many of the essential terms of art historical study.
-F, 11:00 am - 1:30 pm Credit Hours 3, Instructor Permission Required
+We will study a range of works of art and interrogate many of the essential terms of art historical study F, 11:00 am - 1:30 pm Credit Hours 3, Instructor Permission Required